 If you’re anything like me then you will have a huge list of things you want to do.
 Yet finding the time in your busy, jam-packed schedule can be pretty difficult, but it doesn’t have to be.
 You simply need to be more mindful of how you’re spending your time.
 Today I want to share with you some tips on how you can make time for everything you want and still have time to relax.

 Cut Down Distraction Time

-One thing which I do to stop myself from being distracted is leave my phone in another room when I’m working on a project.
+One thing I do to stop myself from being distracted is to leave my phone in another room when I’m working on a project.
 For example, I like to wake up early before work to make time for my blog.
 As I’ve gone to the effort or waking up early I don’t want to waste my time being distracted, therefore I leave my phone in another room.
-I can then sit down and focus my time and attention to my blog.
+I can then sit down and focus my time and attention on my blog.

 However, with that being said there are a few occasions when multitasking is perfectly acceptable and will actually save you time.
 For example, when you’re driving you can listen to helpful and educational podcasts.
 When you’re on the train to work you can read a couple of chapters of your book, sometimes I use my commuting time to write blog posts.

-To make time for everything you want you need to decide on your non-negotiable’s.
+To make time for everything you want you to need to decide on your non-negotiables.
 These are tasks which you absolutely have to do, such as going to work or picking the kids up from school.
 These can also be tasks which you really want to do, such as going for an early morning swim or doing yoga.

 Task: Write a list of all your non-negotiable items.

 My non-negotiable’s are: